 What do I do next?

-- that your garage has been cleared and left clean and tidy.
+- ensure that your garage has been cleared and left clean and tidy.

 If the garage needs to be cleared you will incur further costs

 - make sure that any rent due on the garage is paid up until the date of termination.

 - ensure that any garage keys are returned to us, either on the day of termination or before.